rickellis/Arch-Linux-Install-Guide/README.md

 ## Set Hostname

-This is the name of your computer. __Note:__ Change "arch" to whatever you want your host to be.
+This is the name of your computer.
+I name mine "Arch", but you can change it to whatever you want your host to be.

-    $   echo arch > /etc/hostname
+    $   echo Arch > /etc/hostname

 ---